 This post contains affiliate links.
 As a member of Amazon and other affiliate programs I earn from qualifiying purchases.

-Alabama White Sauce is The sauce has a bunch of ingredients, but they mix together quickly and easily.
+Alabama White Sauce has a handful of ingredients, but they mix together quickly and easily.

 Now add your pepper, salt, sugar, and garlic salt and stir again.